alexmilowski/redis-modules-docker/README.md

 command: [ "--loadmodule", "/opt/redislabs/lib/modules/redisgraph.so" ]
 ```

-The '`artifacts`' property specified a sequence of source files to copy from the
+The `artifacts` property specified a sequence of source files to copy from the
 image (e.g., the shared library for the module).
-Minimally, the '`source`'
+Minimally, the `source`
 property must specify the location of the file on the base image.
 Optionally, a
-'`target`' property can specified the destination on the target.
-The '`source`'
+`target` property can specified the destination on the target.
+The `source`
-and '`target`' values follow the same rules as the
+and `target` values follow the same rules as the
 [Docker COPY](https://docs.docker.com/engine/reference/builder/#copy) command.

 For example, for the RedisGears, the python3 directory is copied via: